JujuAdams/Vinyl/docs/5.0/Knobs.md

 }
 ```

-### `[@knob, min, max]`
+### `[@knob, output min, output max]`

 This is called "knob array syntax".
-The input value from the knob is remapped to the range specified in the array.
-This is useful if you're using a knob to control many properties that each have their own expected ranges.
+Array syntax will override the output range defined for the knob itself.
+The input value from the knob is remapped to the output range specified in the array.
+If you're using the default value for the knob then this will be remapped from the original output range to the new output range.

+Array syntax is useful if you're using a knob to control many properties that each have their own expected ranges.

 ```
 {